Thulinma/ACNLPatternTool/README.md

  ## Available Scripts

- ### `npm run dev -- <development|production>`
+ ### `npm run dev`

  Runs the application in development mode.
 Automatically reloads with changes.
  Open [https://localhost:PORT](https://localhost:3000) to view it in the browser.
-By default builds and deploys in the mode specified by the `.env`, but can otherwise override with a command line option.

  ### `npm run build -- <development|production>`

-Builds the project and outputs to a `build` directory at the repository root.
+Builds the submodules, app, and then outputs to a `build` directory at the repository root.
 Can build the the project in development mode or production mode.
 By default builds in the mode specified by the `.env`, but can otherwise override with a command line option.

+ ### `npm run build:app -- <development|production>`

+Builds the app and outputs to a `build` directory at the repository root.
+Can build the the project in development mode or production mode.
+By default builds in the mode specified by the `.env`, but can otherwise override with a command line option.

+### `npm run build:submodule`

+Builds the submodules and outputs to a `build` directory at the repository root.
+Can build the the project in development mode or production mode.
+By default builds in the mode specified by the `.env`, but can otherwise override with a command line option.

 ### `npm run clean`

+Cleans the submodule and app build directories.
+Recursively removes files located in the build directories.

+### `npm run clean:app`

+Cleans the app build directory.
+Recursively removes files located in the build directory.

+### `npm run clean:submodule`

- Cleans the build directory.
+Cleans the submodule build directory.
 Recursively removes files located in the build directory.